dboikliev/LinqTS/README.md

 ## Motivation:

-To implement a lazy API similar by using iterators in order to simplify data-oriented workflows greatly and to provide an API C# developers familiar with the LINQ extension methods.
+To implement a lazy API similar by using iterators in order to simplify data-oriented workflows greatly and to provide an API for C# developers familiar with the LINQ extension methods.

 ## Supported operations:
 1. [where](#where)